amir20/dozzle/docs/guide/log-files-on-disk.md

 # Following Log Files on Disk

 Some containers do not write logs to `sysout` or `syserr`.
 Many folks have asked if Dozzle can also show logs that are written to files.
 Unfortunately, files in containers are not accessible to other containers and so Dozzle wouldn't have a way to access these files.
-Dozzle can only access logs written to `sysout` or `syserr` which is the same functionality of `docker logs` command.
+Dozzle can only access logs written to `sysout` or `syserr` which is the same functionality as `docker logs` command.

 If you are creating a service using Docker then make sure to write logs to streams.
 An application should not attempt to write to logfiles.
 Instead delegate the logging to Docker.
 The [twelve factor app](https://12factor.net/logs) has a great principle around logging that explains the importance of this principle.